-Peer tutoring is available to assist students with homework, quantitative projects, and test preparation.
 Tutors typically work with students from a specific course at scheduled study sessions, or—when recommended by the professor—on a one-on-one basis.
 All CTLR peer tutors have been approved by a faculty member in the appropriate discipline and have received critically important training from CTLR in successful tutoring practice.
-Classes for which tutoring is available range across the curriculum, including courses in biology, chemistry, computer science, economics, mathematics, physics, political science, and psychology.
-Request a tutor.

 Practice and review materials are available for many precalculus topics, including algebra and trigonometry.
 See the math review information for a selection of downloadable files, links to online resources, and self-assessment quizzes.

 Study, Engage, Learn

 Peer tutors have compiled a list of strategies for success for several STEM subjects.
 Find out more in the Studying STEM resources.